Khagina: A Persian Recipe for Scrambled Eggs from the Diwans Bungalow

 Method

-Heat oil in a pan, add chopped onions and green chilies.
+Heat oil in a pan, add in the chopped onions and green chilies.
 Sauté until the onions turn golden brown.

-Stir in the ginger-garlic paste and fry until the raw smell disappears (about 1 minute).
+Stir in the ginger-garlic paste and fry until the raw smell disappears (about a minute).

-Add turmeric, red chili powder, and salt.
+Add turmeric, red chilli powder, and salt.
 Cook until they are completely soft and mushy.

 Break the eggs into the pan.
 You can lightly whisk them beforehand or crack them directly into the pan for a chunkier texture.